akashnanavati-dev/retro-terminal-portfolio/README.md

 # Retro Terminal Style Portfolio

-A unique portfolio website designed to look like a retro terminal interface.
-This interactive portfolio allows visitors to use terminal commands to explore information about me, my skills, projects, and more.
+A retro-themed, interactive portfolio website that emulates a classic terminal interface.
+Visitors can explore your background, skills, and projects by typing commands, just like in a real terminal.
+The site features animated effects, a Matrix-inspired background, mobile-friendly design, and hidden easter eggs for an engaging user experience.

 ## Features